Wondecha/reading-notes/README.md

 # Reading notes for Codefellows

-# My name is Wondwosen
+**My name is Wondwosen**

 _A growth mindset_ believes that one’s fundamental abilities can be developed through

--perseverance and
+-perseverance

--effort
+-effort and

+-love of learning